Thieves

 Plot

-Justin, a ten-year-old boy living in a small town in the Rhône-Alpes region, is awaken in the middle of the night.
+Justin, a boy who is living in a small town in the Rhône-Alpes region, is awaken in the middle of the night.
 His mother, Mireille is crying and his widower grandfather, Victor, tells the boy that his father, Ivan, is dead.
-The next day, Alex, Justin's uncle and Ivan's younger brother, arrives for the funeral accompanied by a young woman, Juliette.
-Justin notice the tension between the adults.
+The next day, Alex, Justin's uncle and Ivan's little brother, arrives for the funeral accompanied by a woman, Juliette.
+Justin notice the tension between people.
 He takes his father's gun and hides it.
 The story flashes backward and forward to explain what led up to Ivan's death.

 Awards